An abscess is a painful collection of pus, usually caused by a bacterial infection. Abscesses can develop anywhere in the body.

 Talk to your GP if you think you have an abscess.
-They can examine a skin abscess or refer you to hospital if you may have an internal abscess.
+They can examine a skin abscess or refer you to a hospital if they think you might have an internal abscess.

 There are several tests available to help diagnose an abscess.
 The type of test depends on where the abscess is on your body.